Archange-py/Visuel/README.md

 First of all, after you're on your computer, you need to start by importing it after installing it in the current directory, and write that on the first line of your project:
 ```
 from visuel import *
-from mathforvisuel import *
 ```
 After that, you need to understand how this script is organized, with points and vectors for example, and how it works, with its functions.
-For this purpose, you have at your disposal two *Jupiter Notebook* containing everything that can be shown in writing for the file [mathforvisuel](ex_Math.ipynb), and [visuel](ex_Visuel.ipynb).
+For this purpose, you have at your disposal one *Jupiter Notebook* containing everything that can be shown in writing for the file [visuel_example](visuel_example.ipynb).
 Then there are plenty of example files for everything to do with graphics.
-You can see the results with the following images:
+You can see the results with the following images :

 * **Function interpolation** : [example_interpolation.py](example_interpolation.py)